Evelyn Shirley Shuckburgh

-Evelyn Shirley Shuckburgh (12 July 1843 – 10 July 1906) was an English academic and schoolmaster, known as classical scholar and translator.
+Evelyn Shirley Shuckburgh (12 July 1843 – 10 July 1906) was an English academic and schoolmaster, known as a classical scholar and translator.

 Life

 Born at Aldborough, Norfolk on 12 July 1843, he was the third and eldest surviving son in the family of twelve children of Robert Shuckburgh, rector of the parish, by his wife Elizabeth (died 1876), daughter of Dr. Lyford of Winchester.
 He was educated for some time at a preparatory school kept at Winchester by the Rev. E. Huntingford; then he went to Ipswich School, under Hubert Ashton Holden, whose teaching Shuckburgh enjoyed.
 His father died in 1860, and in 1862 Shuckburgh entered Emmanuel College, Cambridge as an exhibitioner.
 He was president of the Cambridge Union in 1865, and graduated in the classical tripos of 1866.

 From 1866 to 1874 Shuckburgh was a fellow and assistant tutor of Emmanuel College.
 In the latter year, having vacated his fellowship by his marriage, he became an assistant master at Eton College.
 There he remained for ten years, when he returned to Cambridge.
 He was appointed librarian of Emmanuel College, and concentrated on his teaching and writing.

 Later Shuckburgh undertook examining in universities and public schools.
 In 1901 he was appointed by the Intermediate Education Board for Ireland to report on secondary education in Irish schools.
 He died suddenly on 10 July 1906, in the train between Berwick and Edinburgh, while on his way to examine at St. Leonard's School, St. Andrews, and was buried at Grantchester, where for some years he had lived.